 It is vital for all people to have a will and other estate planning documents in place prior to passing away.
 Unfortunately, there is a litany of reasons why people forego this documentation.
-Even celebrities, such as Prince, Amy Winehouse and Aretha Franklin, all passed away without wills.
+Even celebrities, such as Prince, Aretha Franklin, all passed away without wills.

 It is still possible for loved ones to get assets after a loved one’s death if a will was not in place.
 However, it does become more difficult.
 It is paramount for everyone to create a detailed estate plan early on in life so that loved ones can receive some comfort during a trying time.